A Near-empty Soviet Grocery Store in the 1960’s.

 - Similarly, the tenth-smallest lake in a land with many lakes (say, the state of Minnesota) will be nearly one-tenth as big as the largest lake.

 - In a free-market society, income is distributed according to this same Zipf’s Law.
-“Thus the second wealthiest person in a society might own half as much as the richest, with the tenth richest possessing only a tenth as much.”
-So, while a CEO might earn $4,000,000 a year, the 100th-ranked worker will only earn about 1/100 of $4,000,000 = $40,000 per year. (paraphrased from Brockman,368)
+“Thus, the second wealthiest person in a society might own half as much as the richest, with the tenth richest possessing only a tenth as much.”
+So, while a CEO might earn $4,000,000 a year, the 100th-ranked worker will only earn about 1/100 of $4,000,000 = $40,000 per year.
+5

 Why is it that the top item in a Zipf’s distribution so very much outranks the items near the bottom?
 No one knows.
-According to Rudy Rucker, “Inverse-Power Distributions Law is a fundamental law about the behavior of systems.
-They are “as inevitable as turbulence, entropy, or the law of gravity.”
-(Rudy Rucker, Inverse Power Laws, in Brockman 367-369)
+According to the American mathematician Rudy Rucker, “Inverse-Power Distributions Law is a fundamental law about the behavior of systems.
+These lawsare “as inevitable as turbulence, entropy, or the law of gravity.”
+7

 Unfortunately, in the U.S. in 2016, it is not uncommon a CEO to earn as much as $10,000,000 a year while his or her 100th salary-ranked worker earns only $30,000 a year.
 In these cases, the tenth-lowest pay is not one one-hundredth of the COE’s pay, but only three one-thousandths of the CEO’s pay.
 Clearly, income is so concentrated in America today that it is out of whack even with the laws of nature.